eslint/eslint/docs/rules/new-parens.md

 ## Rule Details

-This rule requires parentheses when invoking a constructor with no arguments using the `new` keyword in order to increase code clarity.
+This rule can enforce or disallow parentheses when invoking a constructor with no arguments using the `new` keyword.

+## Options

+This rule takes one option.

+- `"always"` enforces parenthesis after a new constructor with no arguments (default)
+- `"never"` enforces no parenthesis after a new constructor with no arguments

+### always

-Examples of **incorrect** code for this rule:
+Examples of **incorrect** code for this rule with the `"always"` option:

 ```js
 /*eslint new-parens: "error"*/